-Recently Gentronix has been working with Nestle on investigating whether miniaturised forms of the Ames assay could have utility in the context of food contact materials, as in some cases there will be difficulties in obtaining enough test item to use the traditional format of the assay.
-Here is the work that we presented at the European Environmental Mutagenesis and Genomics Society (EEMGS) meeting in Rennes in May 2019.
+Recently Gentronix has been working with Nestle on investigating whether miniaturised forms of the Ames assay could have utility in the context of food contact materials, as in some cases, there will be difficulties in obtaining enough test items to use the traditional format of the assay.
+We presented the work at the European Environmental Mutagenesis and Genomics Society (EEMGS) meeting in Rennes in May 2019.

 Comparison of TA98 and TA100 Ames tests in full plate and 24-well formats using 19 food contact materials

 Rawlinson, P. J.; Tate, M.; Mee, C.D.; Marin-Kuan, M.; Schilter, B. 1Gentronix Limited, Alderley Park, Cheshire, 2Nestlé Research Centre, Lausanne.
 Contact: email@example.com

 Introduction: Safety assessment of food contact materials (FCMs) presents a challenge due to the difficulties in identification, quantification, hazard and risk assessment of both intentionally (IAS) and non-intentionally added substances (NIAS).
 Both IAS and NIAS in FCMs have the potential to leach into food substances.
 Therefore, the consumer may be exposed to potentially harmful substances, albeit usually at very low concentrations.
 Changes to EU legislation now require risk assessments to be conducted for both IAS and NIAS contained with FCM: this includes assessment for potential mutagenicity.